-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the State of Delaware Drinking Water Revolving Loan Fund, as of and for the year ended June 30, 2014, and the related notes to the financial statements, and have issued our report thereon dated February 3, 2015.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Delaware Drinking Water Revolving Loan Fund, of the State of Delaware as of and for the year ended June 30, 2015, and the related notes to the financial statements, which collectively comprise the Delaware Drinking Water Revolving Loan Fund's basic financial statements, and have issued our report thereon dated December 4, 2015

-Internal Control Over Financial Reporting
+Internal Control over Financial Reporting

-In planning and performing our audit of the financial statements, we considered the State of Delaware Drinking Water Revolving Loan Fund's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the State of Delaware Drinking Water Revolving Loan Fund's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the State of Delaware Drinking Water Revolving Loan Fund's internal control.
+In planning and performing our audit of the financial statements, we considered the Delaware Drinking Water Revolving Loan Fund's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Delaware Drinking Water Revolving Loan Fund's internal control.
+Accordingly, we do not express an opinion on the effectiveness of the Delaware Drinking Water Revolving Loan Fund's internal control.